saduf/test_readme/README.md

 **Note:** If you want to fine tune your model with you own data you can skip this step and continue on step 3.

-1. Decompress all the synsets into a single training data directory.
+1. Decompress all the synsets into a training directory.
 An example on how to do it can be found next; please make sure to update the location where all the synsets.tar files are located.
 ```
 python prepare_data/untar_synsets.py
 ```